sudhanshumall/Terraform-Code/AWS VPC Setup/README.md

-This terraform code creates completed end to end VPC setup.
+This terraform code creates end to end VPC setup.

 It creates your VPC, Public and Private subnets in each availability zones, Public and Private route tables and Internet Gateway.